alexismerola/CPE487/README.md

 **Process:**

-- Conclude with a summary of the process itself – who was responsible for what components (preferably also shown by each person contributing to the github repository!), the timeline of work completed, any difficulties encountered and how they were solved, etc. (10 points of the Submission category)

 This project was completed as a team effort.
 Resoonisibilites were divided up between different pieces of the game.
 Both team members collaborated on creating the tile array and setting up the game board structure.
 Alexis implemented the movement logic, merge behavior, and tile spawning.
 Jordan implemented the color mapping for each tile value 2 through 2048.

 Design Evolution:

 The project bagan with brainstorming how to adapt the Lab 6 Pong code into a grid-based game.
 Initially, the Pong bat was repurposed to form the game board by stopping its movement, extending it across the screen, and duplicating it horizontally and vertically using constants until a 4x4 grid (16 boxes) was displayed.
 This logic was implemented in the batdraw process.
 Early attempts at gameplay involved treating a tile as a moving square object.
 This approach led to issues with speed control, screen boundaries, and overall complexity.
 As a result, the design shifted to a grid-based array approach, which better matched the rules of 2048.

 Array-Based Game Logic: